mdsitton/SngFileFormat/README.md

   - `LPT9`

 ## Design Decisions
+- The primary advantage of using a format like this is that it enables streaming audio data from the container without having to load the entire file into memory, thanks to the use of memory-mapped files.
+Since no compression is applied, the file offsets remain static, which simplifies reading data from the file.
+  - In comparison, other projects often employ formats based on ZIP files.
+Although it's possible to seek within a ZIP file during runtime, the data typically needs to be decompressed and loaded into memory.
+In C#, this imposes a limit of 2GB of data per audio file.
+Additionally, because audio data is generally already compressed, using ZIP files introduces unnecessary overhead that slows down the process of loading audio.
+By opting for a format that does not rely on compression, these limitations can be avoided, allowing for more efficient streaming and access to audio data.

 - The metadata is versatile and not confined to any particular  application.
 It can encompass a multitude of properties, including those specific to individual applications.
 To prevent inadvertent property  clashes among data from different applications, a metadata keys registry is also included in this repository.
 Metadata should be limited to what can be serialized into an INI file, as it must be capable of  round-tripping to and from a song.ini file.
 For more complex metadata  requiring additional data blobs, they should be managed as a separate  file within the container.
 - `.sng` is designed to be able to contain the binary contents of any set of files.
 - File binaries are placed at the end of the format, and sections have lengths to allow programs to efficiently scan only the `.sng`'s `metadata` or `fileMeta` sections whichever may be required.